wszmyd/fpgsha/README.md

-# Hashing algorithm implementation on FPGA
+# sha512 algorithm implementation on FPGA